Research In Action

 I also had the opportunity to work on a naturalistic driving study in collaboration with Monash University in Australia and an X-ray image processing project with CHOP’s Department of Orthopedics.

 These experiences working at CIRP@CHOP helped me to see the integral connection between engineering and medicine to develop research-based solutions to improve the lives of real people.
 I really connected with how injury biomechanics research could directly impact the safety and well-being of people.

 Being a part of CIRP@CHOP inspired me to continue automotive safety and injury biomechanics research and helped me decide to pursue graduate studies in this field.
 It’s the right fit for me, combining my foundation in mechanical engineering with my interest in biomedical research, motivated by a desire to use research to truly help people.

 Working at CIRP@CHOP also taught me the importance of collaborations within the research community, especially through international partnerships.
 Through a connection with CIRP@CHOP, I developed a research project with Professor Mats Svensson of Chalmers University of Technology in Gothenburg, Sweden to use naturalistic driving analysis to evaluate passenger posture and how it relates to safety outcomes.
 I was fortunate to be selected for the Whitaker Fellowship for this upcoming academic year to pursue this project at Chalmers.
-After spending the next year in Sweden, I will continue similar research in a biomedical engineering PhD program at The Ohio State University.
+After spending the next year in Sweden, I will continue similar research at The Ohio State University in a Biomedical Engineering PhD program.